ordercloud-api/ordercloud-dotnet-sdk-extensions/README.md

-# OrderCloud .NET SDK Extensions
+# OrderCloud.io .NET SDK Extensions
-A set of opinionated libraries for building .NET solutions that integrate with the OrderCloud.id e-commerce platform.
+A set of opinionated libraries for building .NET solutions that integrate with the OrderCloud.io e-commerce platform.

 ## OrderCloud.AzureApp